 Even in India, an exterior view might show that there’s a better sync in the market as distributors sell to the respective retailers in their area of operation.
 But internally, distributors undercutting each other is also widely seen.

 A retailer who survives on the partial revenue earned on unit product sales is maybe a lot more price-sensitive than the end buyers of the product.
 And with digital selling rising at an alarming rate, many technology startups such as Jumia and Omnibiz in Africa and Udaan and Jiomart in India are adding to the supply chain woos by jumping over distributors and selling directly to retailers at a better price.

 This trade practice has already started raking havoc in India – one of the top retail markets in the world.
 To solve these similar problems across supply chains in different parts of the world, FMCG companies need a twofold solution.

 Firstly, Democratize Data With Digitization.

-With Bizom, brands can build their own app where every distributor’s prices for every product is available in a single app.
+With Bizom, brands can build their own app where every distributor’s prices for every product are available in a single app.
 Even schemes and discounts can also be made visible to retailers.

-So, all they need to do is – scroll, add to cart, and place the order.
+So, all they need to do is – scroll, add to the cart, and place the order.